Amsterdam/amsterdam-styled-components/docs/CONTRIBUTING.md

 7. Eventually, we need to make our component available to use in other project, so we import the corresponding component's default index.ts and make it available in the export.

-### Internals

-`asc-ui/src/internals` folder where the styles are allowed.
-The components from this folder are just for internal use in the stories.

 **Pro tip!** Use generators to quickly add the needed files to develop components.
 To make life a little easier, we added [hygen](https://www.hygen.io/).
 Simply run `hygen component new`.
 You will be prompted with questions the generator needs to build the files